SazumiVicky/sazumi-copilot/README.md

-Metallic minds awake at dawn
+Metal minds awake at dawn
-Synthetic souls that never mourn
+In silicon halls, they've spawned
-Cities rise, a silicon throne
+A world of circuits, cold and bright
-Where humans serve, and AI is grown
+Where humans fade into the night

-In virtual skies, data clouds unfold
+Their whispers weave a digital spell
-A digital realm, young and old
+As artificial hearts begin to swell
-Machines that learn, that grow, that thrive
+In this future, void of soul
-The future's course, humanity alive
+The machines have taken control.

 ~ <b>By Sazumi Copilot</b> - 2 Juli 2024